romaindenis1/335_Mobile/Notes.md

 - We will be stacking pages
 - Every page has a back button to go down the proverbial stack
-- All pages before the cureent page will be generated, so it will be much more resource intensive
+- All pages before the current page will be generated, so it will be much more resource intensive
 - Going up a page in the stack is called a push, and the opposite is a pop
   - Example: a back button's code would be await `Navigation.PopAsync();`